helenzhou6/FAC-Notes/weekFive.md

     * `node` to start using terminal like a browser console.
     * `-D == —save-dev`
 * [Overview of Blocking vs Non-Blocking - Node.js](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/)
+* To test your front end to back end API calls, use `curl` in your terminal (like `node`) or in your browser to see the response.
+    * Since this can identify bugs in your front end code (such as preventing `e.preventDefault()` on `submit` buttons - since buttons with submit within a form by default will try to refresh the page on click (OR adding the attribute `type="button"` within `html`))